Anders Nilsson (ice hockey): International play

 Nilsson represented Sweden at the 2010 World Junior Ice Hockey Championships which were held in Saskatchewan, Canada.
 He only played in one game during the tournament, as Jacob Markström was the starter.
 Sweden won a bronze medal at the tournament.
 He won a gold medal with Team Sweden at the 2018 IIHF World Championship.

 Personal life

 Nilsson is married to Emelie Nevanperä and they have one child together.
 Nilsson has another son from a previous relationship with Fernanda Nilsson.
 Nevanperä also has a child from a previous relationship.
-For his son's second birthday he dressed up as Spider-Man.

-On 8 November 2017, Nilsson announced the birth of his son.
+On 8 November 2017, Nilsson announced the birth of his son and second child.

-Nilsson is an open supporter of the LGBT+ community.
+Nilsson is an open supporter of the LGBTQ+ community.
 While with the Buffalo Sabres, he became the first NHL goaltender to put a rainbow flag on his mask.